version 4.4a Nov 2020

 Some projects implemented using Bigloo:

-Bigloo makes it easy to share Scheme code and C code.
-In that example,
+Bigloo makes it easy to share code with C. In that example, the result

 (module fib